json-api/json-api/examples/index.md

 }
 ```

-In most cases, JSON API requires the server to return an error when it encounters
+In most cases, JSON:API requires the server to return an error when it encounters
-an invalid value for a JSON API–defined query parameter.
+an invalid value for a JSON:API–defined query parameter.
 However, for API-specific
-query parameters (i.e. those not defined by JSON API), a server may choose to
+query parameters (i.e. those not defined by JSON:API), a server may choose to
 ignore an invalid parameter and have the request succeed, rather than respond with
 an error.
 [API-specific query parameters must contain one non a-z
 character.](http://jsonapi.org/format/#query-parameters)